libiquits/libiquits/README.md

-- 💻 Hi,how are you my dear visitant?
+- 💻 Hi,how are you my dear?
 I'm Kauan Batista, Problem Solver and Web Developer.
 - 🧗🏼 Learning JavaScript and React.js
 - ✍🏻 Contact: libiquits123@gmail.com